YCChenVictor/blog-frontend/_posts/self/2022-12-25-(project)-blog.md

 ## How?

+* All the intro on each article should be done after the context is done
+* Learn the FFT in https://www.youtube.com/watch?v=2O3nm0Nvbi4
 * music, I can make video of the song 家，before audio and after audio and write an article and connect the youtube video on my blog
 * add static vs dynamic programming
 * rename all the overview article to the directory name, so that the graph can show the name instead of overview